al00014/Dr_xiao_lin.github.io/about/myCV.md

 ## Conference Presentations

+1. *Influential factors on extending life expectancy*
+   - Conference: 全国预期寿命测算与分析培训班 (China)
+   - Year: *2023*

+2. *Compuation of life expectancy*
+   - Conference: Academic Salon on Disciplinary Integration and Innovation Development (China)
+   - Year: *2023*

-1. *The burden of cardio-cerebrovascular disease and lung cancer attributable to PM2.5 for 2009, Guangzhou*
+3. *The burden of cardio-cerebrovascular disease and lung cancer attributable to PM2.5 for 2009, Guangzhou*
    - Conference: *Global Burden of Disease Study 20th Anniversary*
    - Year: *2017*

-2. *Influential factors on extending life expectancy*
-   - Conference: 全国预期寿命测算与分析培训班(China)
-   - Year: *2023*

-3. *Compuation of life expectancy*
-   - Conference: Academic Salon on Disciplinary Integration and Innovation Development(China)
-   - Year: *2023*

 ## Awards and Honors